aniketmore-pixel/TasteMate/README.md

 - 🎙️ **Voice Search for Ingredients**

+  Use your voice to input ingredients quickly and hands-free.

 - ⌨️ **Manual Ingredient Input**

+  Type in one or more ingredients to search for matching recipes.

+- 🖼️ **Image Recognition of Ingredients**

+  Upload an image of raw ingredients, and the app will detect and extract ingredient names using image recognition.

 - 🌍 **Search from Web (Web Scraper)**

+  Fetch the top 5 recipes for given ingredients from AllRecipes.com and redirect to the full recipe page.

 - 🍽️ Filter by:

   - Cuisine (e.g., Indian, Italian, etc.)